stroborobo/csv/README.md

 	Usage of csv:
 	  -c=";": seperator char used for parsing
 	  -e="": input encoding, e.g. latin9, defaults to UTF-8
+	  -o="": output encoding, e.g. latin9, defaults to LC_ALL/LANG or UTF-8
 	  -s="|": seperator string used for printing

 	> csv -e latin1 file.csv